Roman Imankulov

 When you press Shift+Enter in a GUI app like a browser or a text editor, the app receives a rich event: “the Enter key was pressed, and the Shift modifier was held.”
 The operating system sends the full key identity and a bitmask of modifiers.
 The app can easily distinguish Shift+Enter from plain Enter and do something different with each.

 Terminal emulators, like Ghostty, emulate hardware terminals from the 1970s, which communicated over serial lines carrying bytes.
-The bytes are encoded in the ASCII standard that defines 128 characters: printable (letters, digits, punctuation) and control (newline, tab, carriage return, etc.).
-When you press Enter, the terminal sends ASCII byte 0x0D (non-printable carriage return).
+The bytes are encoded in the ASCII standard that defines 128 printable and control characters.
+When you press Enter, the terminal sends ASCII byte 0x0D (carriage return).
 When you press Shift+Enter, the Shift modifier has no effect, and the terminal sends the same byte 0x0D.

-This limitation was recognized early on.
-Over the years, different terminals tried to fix it by sending escape sequences: strings of ASCII bytes starting with ESC [ (two bytes: 0x1B and 0x5B) that together encode a richer event.
+Different terminals tried to fix this by sending escape sequences: strings of ASCII bytes starting with ESC [ (two bytes: 0x1B and 0x5B) that together encode a richer event.
 For example, ESC [ 1 ; 3 A means Alt+Up.

 The various protocols disagree on the format of these sequences:

-These approaches are partially interoperable.
+These approaches are mutually incompatible.
 An app expecting kitty protocol won’t understand xterm’s encoding, and vice versa.
 For a deeper dive into why terminal input is so convoluted, Warp has a good blog post on the topic.

 Modern terminals implement the kitty keyboard protocol.
 Claude Code and Ghostty speak this protocol, so Shift+Enter works directly.

-The problem is that tmux sits between Ghostty and Claude Code, and tmux doesn’t support the kitty keyboard protocol.
+The problem is that tmux sits between Ghostty and these apps. tmux does not pass the kitty keyboard protocol through in the way they expect.

 ↑

-I tried two tmux settings, both dead ends:
+I initially tried two tmux settings, both dead ends:

-extended-keys on: tmux only forwards extended sequences if the app requests them using tmux’s own method.
+• extended-keys on: tmux only forwards extended sequences if the app requests them using tmux’s own method.
 Claude Code requests them using the kitty protocol, which tmux ignores.
-Nothing happens.extended-keys always: tmux sends the xterm format (ESC [ 27 ; 2 ; 13 ~), but Claude Code expects the kitty format (ESC [ 13 ; 2 u).
-The raw escape sequence gets printed as garbage text.
+Nothing happens.